benjaminion/upgrading-ethereum-book/src/book.md

 </div>

+###### Loose ends

-Note that in the above we considered only the effect of using the last slot of an epoch to bias the RANDAO.
+In the above we considered only the effect of using the last slot of an epoch to bias the RANDAO.
 If we consider using the two last slots, or the $n$ last slots, the expected gain may be higher.

+HERE: iteration, and combination with the below technique to gain last slots.

+Both of these will increase the expected number.

 This is left as an exercise for the interested researcher.

 ##### RANDAO takeover